duncanhobbs/lecture-source-py/source/rst/von_neumann_model.rst

 equilibrium can expand independently with the expansion coefficient :math:`\gamma^*_i`.

-The following theorem (see Theorem 9.10. in Gale, 1960 :cite:`gale1989theory`) asserts that imposing irreducibility is sufficient for uniqueness of :math:`(\gamma^*, x_0, p_0)`.
+The following theorem (see Theorem 9.10. in :cite:`gale1989theory`) asserts that imposing irreducibility is sufficient for uniqueness of :math:`(\gamma^*, x_0, p_0)`.